Behaviour

 During the meltdown: reduce, don't add

-The guidance from autism organisations converges: reduce input, keep the person safe, use minimal clear communication with one person rather than multiple people intervening, and allow space to recover.
+Reduce input, keep the person safe, use minimal communication with one person rather than multiple people intervening, and allow space to recover.
 Practically:

 • Stop talking (or reduce to the bare minimum: short, calm, simple phrases)